 Participating in an online class is a different experience than in-person classes.
-Scottsdale Community College offers online classes in two formats:
+Scottsdale Community College offers online classes in three formats:

 Regardless of which format online course you are taking, there are a number of things that you can do that can help you be a successful online student.

 Be sure that you have the required technology for your course.
 This information should be contained in the course schedule and detailed in your course syllabus.
 Be sure to log in to your course early to make sure that you can access the materials.
 Also, review the syllabus and the online course to find out what you should do if you encounter technology issues.

 2. Schedule the time

 Be sure to schedule specific times when you will have computer access to work on your coursework and homework assignments.
 If you are taking a Live Online course, you will have a set meeting time that should be added to your calendar.
 If you are taking an On Your Time Online course, then you will need to schedule time for the necessary coursework.
 Honor this time just as you would an in-person class so you can get your work completed prior to the course deadlines.
 Additionally, do not wait until the last minute to complete your assignments as the assignments could be late if you encounter technology issues.
 It may be difficult to contact an instructor if you have questions at the last minute.
 Schedule the times you plan to work on your courses in your calendar so you do not skip them.

 If possible, create a space where you can do your work.
 Make sure you have the supplies necessary for taking notes and working on assignments.
 Additionally, you should review all of your course syllabi and add assignments to your calendar as well as the times you plan to dedicate to working on the assignments.

 4. Participate in the class